SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 • OVER TIGHTENING - When tightening, run things firmly home.
 Once you feel solid resistance there is no point is adding more than 1/4 turn.

-The following links demonstrate the assembly of a termination better than my text can;
+The following links demonstrate the assembly of a terminal better than my text can;

-HINT - Use your fatigued shroud with turnbuckle as a template for making a new shroud.
+HINT - Use your fatigued shroud with turnbuckle as a template for making a new shroud to the same overall length.
 Also see Tech Tip H02 for specs.
 TOP

 FABRICATE LOWER 5/32" SHROUDS, (Fall 2020).